 The College will consider applications from undergraduates for grants towards the costs of remaining in Cambridge for the purpose of vacation study.
-The current Vacation Residence Grant form will be made available after each vacation period has ended.
+Current Vacation Residence Grant forms will be made available after each vacation period has ended.

-There are two parts to obtaining a degree at Cambridge: the most important by far is taking Honours in the necessary Tripos examinations, and you will already know something about our Tripos system; the other part is that of 'keeping term'.
+There are two parts to obtaining a degree at Cambridge: the most important by far is taking Honours in the necessary Tripos examinations; the other part is that of 'keeping term'.

 The University requires all candidates for the B.A. degree to have spent no less than nine Terms in Cambridge and the College has to certify to the University that this is the case for each undergraduate.
 In order to 'keep term' an undergraduate must be residing in accommodation approved by the Tutor for no less than 59 nights during the Michaelmas and Lent Terms and 52 nights in the Easter Term.
 Please note that these figures refer to University Terms rather than Full Terms.